-These consolidated financial statements have been prepared assuming the Company will continue on a goingconcern basis.
+These consolidated financial statements have been prepared assuming the Company will continue on a going-concern basis.
 The Company has incurred losses since its inception and the ability of the Company to continue as a going-concern depends upon its ability to raise adequate financing and to develop profitable operations.
 These consolidated financial statements do not include adjustments to amounts and classifications of assets and liabilities that might be necessary should the Company be unable to continue operations.

 The continuance of the Company's operations is dependent on obtaining sufficient additional financing in order to realize the recoverability of the Company's investments in exploration and evaluation assets which is dependent upon the existence of economically recoverable reserves and market prices for the underlying minerals.
 Management closely monitors metal commodity prices, individual equity movements and the stock market to determine the appropriate course of action to be taken by the Company if favourable or adverse market conditions occur.
-Management estimates it has sufficient funds to operate for the upcoming twelve months.
+The Company will be required to raise funding to continue operations in the upcoming year.
+These material uncertainties may cast significant doubt as to the ability of the Company to continue as a going concern.